blacklightpy/vaultofknowledge/How I revived Sela.md

 # For a new site (my trick)

+> [!INFO]
+>
+> This only works when you are making a new site.
+If you do change the theme even once, then you cannot get it back, because legacy themes are not normally available to new sites.
+Only old sites can use the other methods to bring back the Sela theme.

 If you've never had a blog that used Sela in the past, all you have to do is visit this link, and create a new blog through that form:

 https://wordpress.com/start/with-theme/domains-theme-preselected?ref=calypshowcase&theme=sela&theme_type=free&intervalType=yearly